voxlol/projectjellyfish/docs/module-creation/basic_setup.md

   mount JellyfishLogger::Engine => "/jellyfish_logger"
 end
 ```
-They [are only loaded in development](http://stackoverflow.com/questions/17964830/where-is-the-default-welcome-aboard-page-located-in-my-app) and need to be available in test.
+They <a href="http://stackoverflow.com/questions/17964830/where-is-the-default-welcome-aboard-page-located-in-my-app" target="_blank">are only loaded in development</a> and need to be available in test.

 ##### Setup Dotenv